MetPX/sarracenia/doc/Admin.rst

 - sr_winnow may pull from xs_alice instead, but follows the same pattern as sr_sarra.

-- usually, sr_2xlog will read xs_alice and copy the log messages onto the private xlog exchange.
+- usually, sr_2xreport will read xs_alice and copy the log messages onto the private xreport exchange.

-- Admins can point sr_report at the xlog exchange to get system-wide monitoring.
+- Admins can point sr_report at the xreport exchange to get system-wide monitoring.
   Alice will not have permission to do that, she can only look at xl_Alice, which should have the log messages pertinent to her.

-- sr_report2source looks at messages for the local Alice user in xlog, and sends them to xl_Alice.
+- sr_report2source looks at messages for the local Alice user in xreport, and sends them to xl_Alice.

-- sr_report2cluster looks at messages in xlog, and send messages for remote users to the appropriate remote cluster.
+- sr_report2cluster looks at messages in xreport, and send messages for remote users to the appropriate remote cluster.

 The purpose of these conventions is to encourage a reasonably secure means of operating.